nikhil-chigali/AI-dump/Introduction to Statistics - Stanford University📖/Law of Large Numbers and Central Limit Theorem ©️.md

 >The law of large numbers state that the empirical histogram of the data (Histogram #2) will be close to the probability of probability histogram (Histogram #1) if the sample size is large

 ## Central Limit Theorem (CLT)

+As the sample size *n* gets larger, the probability histogram looks more and more similar to the normal curve.